Skip to main content

 Before sending anything payable, confirm readiness in this order:

 Work through that table in order.
 For a Stripe Payment Link, open the exact link from the delivered email flow and confirm it is active and points to the correct offer.
 For a Stripe invoice, do not treat draft as ready; finalization moves it to open and generates the payable URL and PDF.
-Anything missing, including billing details, broken links, or unresolved policy text such as Add current compliance wording after verification, should route to manual review rather than automation.
+Anything missing, including billing details, broken links, or compliance wording that has not passed qualified review, should route to manual review rather than automation.

 Test this handoff in Stripe sandbox before go-live.
 If you use a "customers choose what to pay" Payment Link, confirm the documented default maximum of 10,000.00 USD fits your use case before relying on that flow.